8 Best Cafes and Places for Brunch in Leeds

 Laynes Espresso has been open since 2011, so it’s definitely the most established coffee shop in Leeds.

-Their menu has plenty of breakfast options, from their unique full English breakfast to sweet dishes such as salt caramel brownies.
+Their menu offers plenty of breakfast options, from their unique full English breakfast to sweet treats like salt-caramel brownies.
 Their best sweet dish is the buckwheat pancakes topped with strawberries, vanilla whipped cream and shortbread.

-They also offer three special lunch menus – whipped goat’s cheese with roast and pickled beetroot, hot smoked salmon and Isle Of Wight tomatoes on sourdough toast.
+They also offer three special lunch menus: whipped goat’s cheese with roast and pickled beetroot, and hot-smoked salmon and Isle of Wight tomatoes on sourdough toast.

 Laynes Espresso contact details